avinashvarma531/Coco-The-Virtual-assistant/README.md

 * give an advice
 * give a quote
 * shutdown/ hibernate/ lock/ restart pc.
-> Note: commands should include the task specific keyword (eg: email, joke, shutdown etc)
+___
 ## Example commands
 * "send an email" / "email" etc
 * "search for Donald Trump" / "search for fastest bird in the world" etc
 * "what's the meaning of alluring" / "meaning of procrastination" etc
 * "Tell me a joke" / "Give me an advice"
 * "Shutdown pc" / "Lock pc" etc
+> Note: commands should include the task specific keyword (eg: email, joke, shutdown etc)
+___

-> *"Nothing is perfect and so is COCO"*
+**"Nothing is perfect and so is COCO"**

-Help COCO to develop 👏, bugs can harm COCO badly.😥
+Help COCO to develop, by forking and raising issues 'cus, bugs can harm COCO badly.😥